Dev Sharma

-Dev Sharma (born 4 February 2005) is a British-Indian food activist, a founding youth campaigner at Bite Back 2030, and was a Member of Youth Parliament (Youth MP) for Leicester and subsequently Winchester in the UK Youth Parliament.
+Dev Sharma is a British-Indian food activist, a founding youth campaigner at Bite Back 2030, and was a Member of Youth Parliament for Leicester and subsequently Winchester in the UK Youth Parliament.
 He is the chair of the UK government's first youth enquiry into the cost of living.

 His work focuses on drawing attention to the impacts of big food companies on young people's health and advocating for an end to child food poverty in Britain.

 Personal life and education

 Sharma was born in Leicester.
 He attended Rushey Mead Academy and later attended Winchester College.
 He is currently studying Human, Social & Political Sciences at Magdalene College at the University of Cambridge.